Wolf480pl/wolf480pl.github.com/_drafts/thoughts-on-package-managers.md

 #### Why union the namespaces?

 Ok, let's say we decided that packages won't be able to put their stuff all over the namespace, and instead the package manager will enforce that each package is confined to its own subtree.
 Now, let's say there's a particular API `foo` that has multiple implementations, `fooA` and `fancyFoo`, each done by a different library in a separate package.
 Then let's say `bar` depends on `foo` API, and was build with `fooA` in mind.
 Therefore, there are refenrences to the part of namespace that belongs to `fooA` all over its code.
 Now, you want to install `fancyFoo` instead, as it's made to be a drop-in replacement.
 Well, `fancyFoo` can't use the same part of the namespace as `fooA`, because it's a different package.
 And by the way, you might want to have them both installed, and use one or another depending on context.
 You might say `./configure` should solve this by allowing you to point to the correct location of `foo` implementation.
 But if we're talking about Python, Java, or similar high-level languages, they don't have `./configure`, and the reference to `foo`'s namespace is all over the code, so it'd be inconvenient (at least) to find/replace all those at install time.
-Oh, and if you believe this example is fake, take a look at [SLF4J][slf4j]'s logging bridges.
+Oh, and if you believe this example is fake, take a look at [SLF4J's logging bridges][slf4j].
 With `/package`-style package management, it wouldn't be possible.

 #### How to union?